Energy Transition International Inc.

 Sweep Efficiency (EOR)

 Measurement of how effectively injected fluids push hydrocarbons toward production wells.
+Usually measured as pore volume fraction of hydrocarbons being swept.

 Time-Lapse EM (4D EM)